globophobe/crypto-exchange-etl/README.md

 Note:

 1. Date
 * [Partitioning data](https://cloud.google.com/bigquery/docs/partitioned-tables) is important when using BigQuery.
-Data is partitioned by date by cryptotick.
+Date is a required column, as `cryptotick` partitions data by date.

 2. Nanoseconds
 * BigQuery doesn't support nanoseconds.
-However, many cryptocurrency exchanges don't either.
+Then again, most cryptocurrency exchanges don't either.
 Nanoseconds will be saved to a new column by cryptotick.

 3. Tick rule
 * Plus ticks and zero plus ticks have tick rule 1, minus ticks and zero minus ticks have tick rule -1.